zopefoundation/zope.browsermenu/src/zope/browsermenu/README.txt

   True

 Also, sometimes a menu item might be registered for a view that does not exist.
-In those cases the traversal mechanism raises a `TraversalError`, which is a special type of `LookupError`.
-All actions starting with `le` should raise this error:
+In those cases the traversal mechanism raises a ``TraversalError``, which is a special type of ``LookupError``.
+All actions starting with 'le' should raise this error:

   >>> item.action = u'le'